Learn Python with Talk Python's 270 hours of courses

 05:00 Yes, I know.
 People say numpy all the time.
 I'm like, I don't want to, I try to not correct guess cause it's, it's not kind, but I also feel awkward.
 They will say numpy and I'll say, how do you feel about numpy?
 They're like, numpy's great.
 I'm like, okay, we're just going back and forth like this for the next hour.
 It's fine.
 But yeah, it's, it's always, I think some of these could use a little, like a little play on.
 So Msgspec, tell people about what it is.

 05:20 Yeah.
 So gone through a couple of different taglines.
 The current one is a fast serialization and validation library with a built-in support for JSON, MessagePack, YAML, and TOML.
 If you are familiar with Pydantic, that's probably one of the closest, you know, most popular libraries that does a similar thing.
-You define kind of a structure of your data using type annotations and MessageSpec will parse your data to ensure it is that structure and does so efficiently.
+You define kind of a structure of your data using type annotations and msgspec will parse your data to ensure it is that structure and does so efficiently.
 It's also compatible with a lot of the other serialization libraries.

 05:48 You could also use it as a stand in for JSON, you know, with the JSON dumps, JSON loads, you don't need to specify the types.

 05:55 Right.
-It's, I think the mental model of kind of like it swims in the same water, the same pond as Pydantic, but it's also fairly distinguished from PyDantic, right?
+It's, I think the mental model of kind of like it swims in the same water, the same pond as Pydantic, but it's also fairly distinguished from Pydantic, right?
 As we're going to explore throughout our chat here.

-06:09 The goal from my side, one of the goals was to replicate more of the experience writing Rust or Go with Rust Serde or Go's JSON, where the serializer kind of stands in the background rather than my experience working with PyDantic where it felt like the base model kind of stood at the foreground.
+06:09 The goal from my side, one of the goals was to replicate more of the experience writing Rust or Go with Rust Serde or Go's JSON, where the serializer kind of stands in the background rather than my experience working with Pydantic where it felt like the base model kind of stood at the foreground.
 You're defining the models, serialization kind of comes onto the types you've defined, but you're not actually working with the serializers on the types themselves.

 06:32 Got it.
 So an example, let me see if I, see if I do have it.
 An example might be if I want to take some message I got from some response I got from an API, I want to turn it into a Pydantic model or I'm writing an API.
 I want to take something from a client, whatever.
 I'll go and create a Pydantic class.
 And then I, the way I use it is I go to that class and I'll say star star dictionary I got.
 And then it comes to life like that, right?
 Where there's a little more focused on just the, the serialization and has this capability.
 But like, like you said, it's optional in the sense.